scale-it/algo-builder/examples/crowdfunding/README.md

 # Example Crowdfunding Stateful Smart Contract Application

 This project demonstrates how to create a Crowdfunding Stateful Smart Contract Application.
+It's based on a [tutorial](https://developer.algorand.org/solutions/example-crowdfunding-stateful-smart-contract-application/) from developer.algorand.org/solutions.
 To create this type of application on Algorand, there are five steps that must be supported:

-Original tutorial can be found [here](https://developer.algorand.org/solutions/example-crowdfunding-stateful-smart-contract-application/)
 - Create the Fund - Anyone should be able to create a fund, setting a begin, end, and closeout dates.
 The creator and receiver should also be stored.
-The creator is stored only to allow that address to modify or delete the smart contract.
+Only creator can modify or delete the smart contract.
-    - Update - As part of linking the escrow account to the stateful smart contract, you first need the application id returned from creating the stateful smart contract.
-The escrow account code should be modified to add the specific returned ID and compiled, returning the escrow address.
-This address should be placed in the global state using an update operation of the stateful smart contract.
-The escrow account will hold all donations.
+    - Update: we need to create an escrow account (contract account - managed through stateless smart contract).
+It will hold all donations.
+The escrow account needs to know the crowdfund app ID.
+So we firstly need to create the app, then we create an escrow account and finally we update the app by setting the escrow address.
 We create and update the fund using `scripts/createApp.js`

-- Donate - Donations are accepted after the beginning date and not after the end date.
-The escrow account accrues all donations.
+- Donate - Donations are accepted only between `start` and `end` date.
+The escrow account holds all donations.
-We donate using `scripts/transfer/donate.js`
+Donations are made using `scripts/transfer/donate.js` _run_ script.

 - Withdraw Funds - The fund’s recipient should be able to withdraw the funds from the escrow account after the end date if the fund goal is met.
 We claim funds using `scripts/transfer/claim.js`.